erikson84/BayesDataAnalysisWithPyMC/README.md

 but I really prefer Python.

 Being a Python fan, I had to find a way to adapt the original code.
 It was made possible after I discovered PyMC in Cam Davidson-Pilon "Probabilistic Programming and Bayesian Methods for Hackers".
-Also a great book, with a original media: IPython Notebooks - you read the book, you read (and edit!) the code and run it all in your favorite browser.
+Also a great book, published in an original media: IPython Notebooks - you read the book, you read (and edit!) the code and run it all in your favorite browser.
 Did I mention it is free?

 So, as a exercise in bayesian statistics and in Python programming, I adapted some models used by Krushcke in his book to Python, using PyMC (and Numpy and Matplotlib).
 This is just a first attempt, and I have only